-Traveling with Emotional Support Dog- Planning
+Traveling with Emotional Support Dog: All in the Planning

 Different airlines have different rules or steps for flying with your canine friend.
 Be sure to call the air carrier you’re traveling with to let them know you intend to travel with an emotional support dog.
 The Air Carrier Access Act requires airlines to allow you to travel with your emotional support animal.
 Coordinating with the airline will save time and lessen the chance of a nightmare situation.

 Traveling by Car

 When traveling with an emotional support dog by car, especially on long road trips, it’s very important for an owner to map out their trip.
-It’s always nice to know where the closest dog friendly rest stop, hotel or restaurant is.
-There are many dog friendly hotels and restaurants across this great country, but some places might have a no dog policy.
+It’s always nice to know where the closest dog-friendly rest stop, hotel or restaurant is.
+There are many dog-friendly hotels and restaurants across this great country, but some places might have a no dog policy.